12 Emerging Education Trends (2024 & 2025)

 VR technology is giving med students a 3D approach to learning.

-In 2019, The University of Michigan announced its “XR Initiative,” a plan to fund new projects and leverage technology in education.
+The University of Michigan announced its “XR Initiative,” and offered several XR courses last year.

 In their latest announcement, the university said they have plans to partner with Coursera in launching 10 new XR courses in 2023.